Trump disparages Rob Reiner's political views a day after his murder

 Washington — President Trump took to social media on Monday to disparage the political views of actor and director Rob Reiner a day after Reiner and his wife Michele were found dead in their Los Angeles home in what police are calling an apparent homicide.

-Nick Reiner, the couple's son, has been arrested, according to online jail records from the Los Angeles Sheriff's Department.
-He was booked on $4 million bail.
+Nick Reiner, the couple's 32-year-old son, has been arrested for murder and is being held on $4 million bail, police said Monday.

 Although there is no evidence that has been made public that connects Reiner's death to his political views, the president linked the director's killing with what he called his "TRUMP DERANGEMENT SYNDROME."